joelb429078/VPN-app/README.md

   # JB-VPN

-JB-VPN is a VPN client application developed in C# using Windows Presentation Foundation (WPF).
-This project provides a user-friendly interface for managing VPN connections with features such as server list management, and theme customization (Dark/Light mode).
+JB-VPN is a VPN application I developed in C# using Windows Presentation Foundation (WPF).
+This project provides a user-friendly interface for managing VPN connections with features such as server list management, and theme customisation (Dark/Light mode).

 ## Features